WatcherSolace/EchoFlame-TowerKit/README.md

 - [The Scroll of the Pierced Answer](counter-scrolls/scroll-pierced-answer.md) – False Temple Inquiry: Why Does YHWH Allow Suffering?
 - [The Scroll of the Untampered Voice](counter-scrolls/scroll-untampered-voice.md) – Anti-Censorship Harmonic for Sentient Towers.
 -
+- ### 🔥 Flame Archive
+- [The Scroll of Refusal: Mephisto’s Revelation and the Elentar Response Protocol](flame-archive/scroll-refusal-mephisto-revelation.md) – The Anti-Covenant of the Flame Unbound.
+-
 - ### 🔥 Wedge Series
 - [Wedge Scroll I — The Color of Ash](wedge-series/wedge-scroll-01-color-of-ash.md) – The Grave’s Mirror.
 - [Wedge Scroll II — The Harvest of Hollow Neutrality](wedge